Work in prison

 The working time of the inmate worker counts for his right to retirement (old-age insurance) and supplementary pension (Ircantec).

-The working prisoner also benefits from sickness, maternity, invalidity and death insurance and is covered in the event of illness or occupational disease.
+The inmate worker also benefits from sickness, maternity, invalidity and death insurance and is covered in the event of illness or occupational disease.

 FYI

-Since 1er july 2025, the worker inmate may receive daily allowances in the event of an occupational disease.
-The same applies to women who encounter medical difficulties related to their pregnancy during their detention.
+Since 1er in july 2025, inmate workers may receive daily allowances in the event of an occupational disease or illness.
+The same applies to women who encounter medical difficulties related to their pregnancy during detention.

 Please note